bloopsoup/DANGERdice/README.md

 # Build Instructions

-Read this section if you wish to run this game from the source code itself.
+If you want to play the game itself, you can play the web version.
+Note that the web version has substantially worse performance; it's quite tricky getting Python code to run on browsers!
-If you just want to play the game itself, you can download the release.
+For better performance, you should run the game from the source code itself.

 ## Required Dependencies
 This game requires only one dependency, and you have the choice of either using `pygame` or `pyglet`.